Gordon Dean Holman

-Gordon Dean Holman is an emeritus research astrophysicist at the National Aeronautics and Space Administration's (NASA's) Goddard Space Flight Center in Greenbelt, Maryland.
+Gordon Dean Holman is an American astrophysicist at the National Aeronautics and Space Administration's (NASA's) Goddard Space Flight Center in Greenbelt, Maryland.
 His research mostly focused on obtaining an understanding of high-energy radiation from astronomical objects.
 This radiation cannot be observed from Earth's surface, but is observed with instruments on satellites launched to orbits above Earth's atmosphere.
 It is primarily emitted by high-energy electrons interacting with ions.
 These electrons also emit radiation at radio frequencies which is observed from Earth's surface.
 Consequently, these observations from space and radio telescopes provide a view of hot gas and energetic particles in the Universe that could not otherwise be obtained.
 Holman has specialized in the interpretation of these observed emissions to determine the origin and evolution of this hot gas and energetic particles.
-He has been described as "not just a theorist, he also looks at the data".